BestTimesToVisit.com Logo

 Metlink Buses

 Wellington's primary public transport network, Metlink buses cover the city and surrounding suburbs extensively.
-They are the most practical way to get around if you're not staying right in the CBD or want to explore areas like Newtown or Miramar.
+They are your go-to for getting around the CBD, to the airport, and to popular spots like Zealandia.

 Cost:Fares are zone-based, typically ranging from NZ$3.50 to NZ$7.00 for a single adult fare.
-A Snapper card offers discounted fares and can be topped up online or at various retailers.
+A Snapper card offers discounts.

 Wellington Cable Car

-An iconic Wellington experience, the Cable Car climbs from the city centre to the Botanic Garden entrance, offering panoramic views of the city and harbour.
-It's a charming way to access the gardens and the Zealandia eco-sanctuary.
+An iconic Wellington experience, the Cable Car ascends from Lambton Quay to the Wellington Botanic Garden.
+It's a charming and efficient way to reach the gardens and enjoy panoramic city views.

 Taxis and Ride-Sharing (Uber/Zoomy)

-Taxis and ride-sharing services like Uber and Zoomy are readily available in Wellington for direct, door-to-door transport.
-They are convenient for late-night travel, getting to specific addresses not well-served by buses, or when you have luggage.
+Taxis and ride-sharing services are readily available in Wellington for door-to-door convenience, especially for late-night travel or when carrying luggage.
+Uber and Zoomy are the main ride-sharing apps.

 Walking and Cycling